PWk: Prod, Tlk: GS2, Datacash: Live

 Venice is a remarkable place, its streets and canals fringed with grand palazzi, historic monuments and beautiful churches.
 The city’s epic grandeur has attracted lovers, artists and poets for centuries, and never fails to inspire those who visit.
 It’s easily explored on foot – as you wander the pathways and bridges, you’ll come face to face with some classic Venetian scenes, with washing lines overhanging tiny canals and bustling piazzas lined with market stalls.

-Walking isn’t the only way to get around Venice, though – there’s nothing more romantic than being sung to by a gondolier as you’re punted gently down the waterways, or more glamorous that gliding along the Grand Canal in an open-top water taxi.
+Walking isn’t the only way to get around Venice, though – there’s nothing more romantic than being sung to by a gondolier as you’re punted gently down the waterways, or more glamorous than gliding along the Grand Canal in an open-top water taxi.

 When it comes to sightseeing, St. Mark’s Square is a good place to start.
 It’s home to the twin jewels in Venice’s crown, the Palazzo Ducale (or Doge’s Palace) and St. Mark’s Basilica.
 You’ll also find some of Venice’s most elegant cafes here, where diners are serenaded by tuxedo-clad musicians.